vinh123456789/EzHomeLab/docs/adguard-home.md

 apk add adguardhome
 ```

-Then restart the service to allowed it auto boot:
+Then restart the service to allow it to auto-boot:
 ```sh
 service adguardhome enable
 service adguardhome start